BEMRosetta/BEMRosetta/install/README.md

 ```

 Now you can start playing with BEMRosetta by invoking ./BEMRosetta/BEMRosetta.out
-You might want to put BEMRosetta elsewhere later, e.g. inside ~/bin/ for example
+You might want to put BEMRosetta elsewhere later, e.g. inside ~/bin/ for example.